RyanMillerC/openshift-custom-gov-login/blog/blog.md

 ## Bonus: Customize the Login Page Across a Multi-Cluster Fleet

-This customization can be deployed through Advanced Cluster Management (ACM) for Kubernetes.
+This customization can be deployed through [Red Hat Advanced Cluster Management (ACM) for Kubernetes].
 Using *Governance Policy* in ACM, an OpenShift administrator can configure login customizations once, then deploy to all clusters.

 The policy object is too lengthy to post inline.
-Instead, grab [acm-policy.yaml].
+Instead, grab [acm-policy.yaml] from GitHub.
+This file contains templates of the three authentication pages and the *oauth/cluster* configuration.
+The policy object targets all available clusters meaning each available cluster will have all 4 templates deployed to it.

-Log in to the ACM hub cluster with `oc` and deploy *acm-policy.yaml*.
+To deploy, log in to the ACM hub cluster with `oc`, `cd` to the directory with *acm-policy.yaml*, and run:

 ```bash
 oc create -f acm-policy.yaml